History of radar: British Army

 In 1931, at the Woolwich Research Station of the Army's Signals Experimental Establishment (SEE), W. A. S. Butement and P. E. Pollard had examined pulsed 600 MHz (50-cm) signals for detection of ships.
 Although they prepared a memorandum on this subject and performed preliminary experiments, for undefined reasons the War Office did not give it consideration.

 As the Air Ministry's work on RDF progressed, Colonel Peter Worlledge of the Royal Engineer and Signals Board met with Watson Watt and was briefed on the RDF equipment and techniques being developed at Orfordness.
 His report, "The Proposed Method of Aeroplane Detection and Its Prospects", led the SEE to set up an "Army Cell" at Bawdsey in October 1936.
 This was under E. Talbot Paris and the staff included Butement and Pollard.
 The Cell's work emphasize two general types of RDF equipment: gun-laying (GL) systems for assisting anti-aircraft guns and searchlights, and coastal-defense (CD) systems for directing coastal artillery and defense of Army bases overseas.

 Pollard led the first project, an early warning RDF code-named Mobile Radio Unit (MRU).
 This truck-mounted system was designed as a small version of a CH station.
 It operated at 23 MHz (13 m) with a power of 300 kW.
 A single 105 ft tower supported a transmitting antenna, as well as two receiving antennas set orthogonally for estimating the signal bearing.
 In February 1937, a developmental unit detected an aircraft at a range of 60 mi.
 The Air Ministry also adopted this system as a mobile auxiliary to the CH system.

 In early 1938, Butement started the development of the Radar, Coast Defense, Mark I system based on Bowen's evolving 200-MHz (1.5-m) airborne sets.
 The transmitter had a 400 Hz pulse rate, a 2-μs pulse width, and 50 kW power (later increased to 150 kW).
-Although many of Bowen's transmitter and receiver components were used, the system would not be airborne so there were no limitations on antenna size.

-Primary credit for introducing beamed RDF systems in Britain must be given to Butement.
-For the CD, he developed a large dipole array, 10 ft high and 24 ft wide, giving much narrower beams and higher gain.
-This could be rotated at a speed up to 1.5 revolutions per minute.
-For greater directional accuracy, lobe switching on the receiving antennas was adopted.
-As a part of this development, he formulated the first – at least in Britain – mathematical relationship that would later become well known as the "radar range equation".

-By May 1939, the CD RDF could detect aircraft flying as low as 500 ft and at a range of 25 mi.
-With an antenna 60 ft above sea level, it could determine the range of a 2,000-ton ship at 24 mi and with an angular accuracy of as little as a quarter of a degree.
+Butement also introduced beam and the radar equation.
+By May 1939, the CD MK II RDF could detect aircraft flying as low as 500 ft and at a range of 25 mi.